North America·USA·Updated May 3, 2026

 What scams target tourists in New Orleans?

-The most frequently reported tourist scams in New Orleans are French Quarter ATM Skimmer, Fake Event Ticket & Vacation Rental Fraud, Taxi Overcharge from Louis Armstrong Airport, with 2 classified as high severity.
+The most frequently reported tourist scams in New Orleans are Fake Airbnb and Short-Term Rental Fraud During Mardi Gras, Drink Spiking on Bourbon Street, Fake Event Ticket & Vacation Rental Fraud, with 2 classified as high severity.
 Most scams operate near transit hubs, tourist attractions, and busy markets.
 Reviewing each type before you arrive significantly reduces your risk of being targeted.
-Similar patterns are also documented in Las Vegas and Miami.
+Similar patterns are also documented in New York and Tijuana.

 Are taxis safe in New Orleans?